harvardinformatics/snpArcher/README.md

 2. **invervals**: splits genome into intervals for parallelization and faster processing
 3. **bam2vcf**: calls variants with GATK4 or Freebayes

 Users start with a CSV file that contains the sample metadata (following the format of the example data sheet samples.csv) for the input to **fastq2bam**.
 You must inspect the quality of the BAM files after the workflow completes (e.g., by checking the summary file produced) and that the appropriate FASTQs and reference genome were downloaded.

 After this workflow completes, you can proceed with splitting the reference genome into intervals with the **intervals** workflow.
 This workflow uses a simple algorithm to split the reference genome into many smaller intervals that are processed in parallel on a computing cluster, speeding up both GATK4 and FreeBayes dramatically.
 These intervals are flanked by strings of N's found in the reference genome in order to avoid edge effects.
 While lists of intervals already exists for some organisms (e.g. humans), this workflow creates them so that they may be used with any non-model organisms.

 Once the intervals have been created, you can proceed with the **bam2vcf** workflow, using either GATK4 or FreeBayes.

 ## How to use

 ### 0.)
 Install snakemake, if you haven't already
 Please follow the [installation via conda instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to install snakemake in a conda environment called "snakemake".
 The script that ultimately runs the snakemake command is preceded by a line with `conda activate snakemake`, so the exact environment name is necessary unless you change this script.
 If you already have snakemake installed, you can remove this line with `conda activate snakemake` from all the \*sh files.

-### 1.)
-Download code
+### 1) Download code
 First clone this repository and move into the new directory:
 ```
 git clone https://github.com/harvardinformatics/shortRead_mapping_variantCalling
 cd shortRead_mapping_variantCalling
 ```

-### 2.)
-Set values of important variables
+### 2) Set values of important variables (config.yaml)
 Witin this directory a file named `config.yaml` stores many variables, including the location of files (e.g. reference genome) as well as file suffixes (e.g. forward read data end in "\_1.fastq.gz" with the names of samples preceding these suffixes).
 The top section of `config.yaml` contains the variables that *need* to be changed, and comments within this file describe these variables.

-#### 2b.)
-Parameterize algorithm to split up genome (most complicated bit, may need to simplify)
+#### 2 b) Parameterize algorithm to split up genome (most complicated bit, may need to simplify)
 `config.yaml` also contains two variables to define genomic intervals for parallel processing:

 1. `minNmer`: the minimum length of an Nmer used to define the beginning/end of an interval.
 Generally, smaller values (e.g. 200bp) will create many smaller intervals whereas larger ones (e.g. 2kb) will create fewer larger intervals.
 However,the number of intervals completely depends on the reference genome assembly and its distribution of Nmers.
 Values from 500bp to 2kb are a good place to start